Ownership-Intelligence-Platform/ownership-intelligence-platform/Readme.md

 - Ownership Layers, Legal Representatives, Accounts, Transactions
 - NEW: Guarantees, Supply Chain, Employment, Locations (each with quick loaders similar to Accounts/Transactions)
+- NEW: AI Assistant chat — type questions in the chat box; the backend calls the configured LLM

 # Ownership Intelligence Platform (initial scaffold)